Women's Professional Motocross

+Motocross is a form of off-road racing using off-road motorcycles on an enclosed dirt track.
+Races take place with multiple riders following the course at the same time, and the first person to complete the required number of laps in the shortest period of time wins.
+Women's motocross uses different rules and different bike sizes than the main motocross leagues.
+Riders in the women's leagues generally race bikes that are 125cc or 250cc.
+Mixed competition can be challenging, although it is allowed and has occurred.
+Women have competed in American Motorcyclist Association (AMA) races, but advancement to main events has been uncommon, largely due to lap times recorded during practice and heat races.
+Women's professional motocross has received support from established professional riders, who think that broader participation contributes positively to the sport's development.
+In addition, riders within women's motocross support one another through shared training and practice.
+Support across the sport has contributed to its continued growth.

 Background and history

+The Women's National Championships at Indian Dunes, in Valencia, California in 1976.

-Motocross started in approximately 1924 in Europe and spread very quickly to the United States due to immigration and the moving of families for job and freedom opportunities.
+Motocross started circa 1924 in Europe and spread to the United States due to immigration.
 Women's professional motocross is an organized sports league where women can compete for money and prizes at the highest level of motocross.
 Women's motocross began in Europe in the early 1950s and 1960s and moved to the United States in the middle of the 1960s.
-This was during the time that women's equality movements were strong, helping the sport to grow.
+This was during a time that women's equality movements were strong, helping the sport to grow.

 In 1971, Kerry Kleid became the first woman to receive a professional motocross rider license, which was revoked after it was discovered that she was a woman.
 When processing her license paperwork, the registry did not know that she was female because there was no box that indicated this information.
 When she showed up at the first race in Unadilla, New York, she was told that she could not race because she was a woman.
 Kerry then went to court and eventually won her license back.
 However, this was the first time in history that women understood that they could be professionals in the world of motocross.

 In 1974, the first Powder Puff National Championship took place, which marked the first time that a specifically women's National Championship was available for female motocross riders in the United States.
 The "Powder Puff" was a motocross event where women could race in heats in order to qualify for the main event, or the last race of the night, with the chance to win the championship.

 In 1975, the event's name was changed from the Powder Puff National Championship to the Women's Motocross Nationals.
 The championship took place every year consecutively from 1975 through today, although the races were not held in 1982 and 1986.